Review | In ‘Payback,’ by Mary Gordon, a reality-show host seeks revenge

 Heidi’s ugliness defines her, and it makes her susceptible to the blandishments of a seemingly sophisticated stranger in a museum, who takes her to his apartment, gives her too much to drink and rapes her.
 And it is Agnes’s response, when she’s roused from sleep and told about this by a desperate Heidi, that haunts both of them to the end: “How could you have let that happen?”

-Heidi runs away, and Agnes, driven by guilt, does too — to Italy, where a whole other novel unfolds: the story of Agnes’s marriage, motherhood and career as a restorer of wooden sculptures.
+Heidi runs away, and Agnes, driven by guilt, does, too — to Italy, where a whole other novel unfolds: the story of Agnes’s marriage, motherhood and career as a restorer of wooden sculptures.
 This is recognizable territory for Mary Gordon, who is expert at creating characters of clear moral, intellectual and what might be called aesthetic goodness — then testing that goodness in a clarifying, often life-altering way.
 In some ways, Gordon’s familiar conception of the novel is the real character being tested in “Payback,” as a sensibility attuned to the nuances of truth and beauty finds itself in the harsh, ugly light of the reality TV show that our world is inexorably becoming.

 Ellen Akins is the author of four novels and a collection of stories, “World Like a Knife.”